graemetlloyd/ProjectWhalehead/README.md

 Project Whalehead (arbitrarily named for the shoebill genus) is a GitHub repository for a project comparing phylogenetic outputs of Bayesian and parsimony analysis of morphological character matrices using stratigraphic congruence metrics.
 The authors are [April Wright](https://github.com/wrightaprilm) and [Graeme Lloyd](https://github.com/graemetlloyd) and this repository also serves as supplementary information for the final published version.

+## tl;dr of the paper:

+The aim of a Bayesian analysis is not a single point estimate of a solution.
+Rather, it is to examine solutions and outcomes that are plausible given the model and the data.
+This is particularly important in phylogenetics, where we are estimating lineage divergences that occurred tens or hundreds of millions of years ago.
+We do this from scarce, and likely biased data, using models that may or may not adequately capture reality.
+To responsibly present a solution under these conditions must mean incorporating uncertainty in that solution.
+It is prudent to avoid using a single point estimate summary of a posterior sample

 ## What is here?

 Below is a summary of the contents: